Fellowship Training Activities

 - Train a psychology intern in a brief inpatient neuropsychological test battery

-- Provide case supervision to a psychology intern in an inpatient TBI treatment setting, including supervision of test administration, interpretation of neuropsychological test results, and documentation (at least 5 cases)
+- Provide case supervision to a psychology intern, including supervision of test administration, interpretation of neuropsychological test results, and documentation (at least 5 cases)

 - Attend Psychology Internship faculty meetings